 The Maori essentially signed over the land to the Europeans and traded with them.

 These days Waitangi Day is controversial as when you dig deeper, the trade was less of trade and more of a compulsory move for the Maoris so they did not get killed.

 Easter: Easter weekend dates change every year, but it is celebrated in New Zealand, even if you’re not religious as New Zealand is originally a Christian country.

-Queen’s birthday 3rd June: New Zealand has a queen; the British queen and the 3rd of June is her birthday.
-Well her birthday is in April so don’t ask me why we celebrate it in June.
+King’s birthday 3rd June: New Zealand has a king; the British king and the 3rd of June is his birthday.

 Boxing day 26th December: Boxing day is a huge shopping day in New Zealand.
 After Christmas, you will find nearly every store has a big sale.